 She’d had a tough year.
 She and her husband found out they couldn’t conceive.
 Her father died.
 Then her mother, who had Alzheimer’s, had major surgery.
 Her business folded and one of her good friends was losing her battle with cancer on top of all the day-to-day challenges that always feel heavier when stuff like this is going on.

 “Lord,” I said, “the last thing I want to do is give her false hope.”

 I packaged the powder and the prayer and stood at the post office in the Old City of Jerusalem with a bunch of Palestinian women.
 They don’t stand in line.
 They push their way forward.
 I didn’t think I’d ever get a turn, but once I’d let go of that package, I felt a sense of peace knowing I’d done what God asked.

 Then I got curious.
 What was He up to?

-That’s what Liz said when I called her two months later at Christmas.
+That’s what Liz said when I called her two months later.
 “We got chosen by a birth mother to raise her child due in January!
 You know how long adoption usually takes and how few babies are available?
 I don’t even get nine months.”

 Even now, I get goosebumps when I remember.

 God knew what He was doing.
 Why had I doubted?
 He doesn’t always do things the way I ask.
 If I’d answered Liz’s prayer, I’d have fixed it so she and her husband could have conceived.
 Why didn’t God do that?